coockoo/knowledgebase/programming.md

 I'd like to make a talk about this approach, as it sounds refreshing.

 - Start with the class with properties.
 Let's refactor it.
+  Can be in the area of work of the team.
+Pick something that is currently in use.
 - Normal forms;
 - existential processing;
 - Initial class refactoring